SwitchbladeBot/switchblade/README.md

 Switchblade's translation is Crowdsourced too!
 [Click here to learn more](https://crowdin.com/project/switchblade).

 ## Branching
 New Pull Requests should be made upon the `dev` branch, where **Switchblade Canary**, our private testing instance, runs.
-Every two weeks, we push code from `dev` to `master`, where the production instance runs.
+Every 1 month, we push code from `dev` to `master`, where the production instance runs.

 ## Setting up a development environment
 > For this guide, we're assuming that you already have NPM, Node and Windows Build Tools installed.